-McGill's Faculty of Law offers two joint programs in collaboration with the Desautels Faculty of Management and the School of Social Work: the Masters of Business Administration (MBA) with integrated BCL/LLB, and the Masters of Social Work (MSW) with integrated BCL/LLB.
+McGill's Faculty of Law offers two joint programs in collaboration with the Desautels Faculty of Management and the School of Social Work: the Masters of Business Administration (MBA) with integrated BCL/JD, and the Masters of Social Work (MSW) with integrated BCL/JD.

 Candidates interested in pursuing either joint degree program must apply separately to, and be admitted by, both faculties.
 A negative response from one of the two programs does not mean an automatic refusal from the other faculty.
-Admission to the Faculty of Law is based on the same criteria used for applicants applying only to the Law program.
+Admission to the Faculty of Law for applicants to the joint degree programs is based on the same criteria used for applicants applying only to the Law program.

 Prerequisites for joint degree programs